yiisoft/input-http/README.md

 }
 ```

+Note that `FromBody` attribute assumes that request body is parsed.
+If your implementation of request doesn't parse body
+automatically, you can use [yiisoft/request-body-parser](https://github.com/yiisoft/request-body-parser) middleware
+to prepare it.

 Basic steps:

 - Configure [storing request](https://github.com/yiisoft/request-provider?tab=readme-ov-file#general-usage).
 - Configure [parameters resolver](docs/guide/en/parameters-resolvers.md).
 - Create DTO ([request input](docs/guide/en/request-input.md)).
 - Mark DTO properties with [hydrator attributes](docs/guide/en/hydrator-attributes.md) provided by this package.
-- Add DTO class name as type hint to a class method argument where you want to it to be resolved.
+- Add DTO class name as a type hint to a class method argument where you want to it to be resolved.

 ## Documentation